 Since the passing of the 2018 Farm Bill in December 2018, CBD derived from hemp (Cannabis sativa plant) is no longer classified as an illegal Schedule I drug, thus hemp can be legally cultivated in all 50 states, U.S. territories and Indian tribal nations which comply with state and federal regulations.
 This has given rise to the legal manufacturing and marketing of CBD products for humans and pets that span skin and hair products known as topicals.
 This includes lotions, salves, balms, shampoos, conditions and other beauty products; to capsules, concentrates, transdermal patches, vapes and suppositories.
-Currently, it is illegal to market CBD by adding it to food, making therapeutic claims or labeling it as a dietary supplement.
+Currently, it is illegal to market CBD by adding it to food, or making therapeutic claims about its effectiveness.

 Among the most popular form factor is oil-based tinctures, often referred to simply as CBD oil.
 It is an oil-carried form of CBD that is consumed sublingually by placing a few drops under the tongue and held there for up to two minutes.
 The CBD carried in the oil is rapidly absorbed into the bloodstream through mucous membranes located under the tongue.